benkoo/UserKBDeployment/README.md

 ```
 Some useful references can be found here: [Ask Ubuntu's Answer on End of Line problems]

-## Launch the intallation script in the InstallationScript directory
+## Launch the installation script in the InstallationScript directory

 To ease the installation process, this instance of Ubuntu-Linux already has access to your host machine's directory: InstallationScript.

+This installation script will copy the initialData.zip in the vagrant_data/ directory to Ubuntu-Linux's /data directory and decompress
+all the data content into /data/initialData/ directory.
 Please run the following commands to install Docker and other relevant software in your Ubuntu-Linux system.
 ```
 cd data